-HI works in Sierra Leonne to ensure access to education for all, including children with disabilities.
-We also work to improve the quality of life and mental health of people suffering from psychosocial distress or living with a mental health disorder.
-The association is able to respond in the case of emergency as was the case during the 2014 Ebola epidemic.
+HI works in Sierra Leone to ensure access to education for all, including children with disabilities.
+The association also works to improve the quality of life and mental health of people suffering from psychosocial distress or living with a mental health disorder.

 Children from Sierra Leone having fun | © Federico Saracini / HI